HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 ## ATTENTION: Updated default resource requests and limits for Kubernetes deployments

+=== "Containers"
-=== Updated minimal system requirements for Kubernetes deployments [in our documentation](../../../get_started/plan_deployment/container_deployment/limitations_requirements/)
+    The minimal system requirements for Kubernetes deployments has been updated.
+See the topic [Containerization requirements and limitations](../../../get_started/plan_deployment/container_deployment/limitations_requirements/) for more information.

-=== Reduced default CPU and memory resource settings in the helm charts' `values.yaml` to match HCL DX's minimal system requirements.
+   The reduced default CPU and memory resource settings in the helm charts' `values.yaml` match HCL DX's minimal system requirements.

-    If you have not overwritten the resource configuration in your `custom-values.yaml`, please double check on the updated settings to ensure they still fit your purpose.
-As mentioned above, resource limits have been reduced and might not fit your scenarios any more.
+   If you have not overwritten the resource configuration in your `custom-values.yaml`, verify the updated settings to ensure they still fit your purpose.
+As mentioned above, resource limits have been reduced and might not fit your scenarios anymore.
 Ensure proper performance testing before rolling this change out.

    Feel free to update your `custom-values.yaml` with resource settings that fit your needs.
 You may also want to check the default resource settings in previous releases.

 ## Content Composer – Copy content items and new rename option